notafrancescodavid/php-test/README.md

 Specifically, by presuming that the current directory is the project directory, the tests can be run with the following command:
 "phpunit test"

-CODE FAST EXPLANATION.
+FAST EXPLANATION OF THE CODE (FOR MORE DETAILS SEE THE COMMENTS IN THE CODE)

 The code is divided into 3 folders: basket, products and common.

-The common folder has a Utils class with some utility functions.
+The "common" folder has a one class:
+Utils: containes some utility functions.

-The products folder has two Classes:
+The "products" folder has two Classes:
-Product: represents the concept of a product and is responsible to manage its internal state, calculate taxes and the product price.
+Product: represents the concept of a product and is responsible to calculate its taxes and price.
 ProductType: is used as an utility to recognize different types of products and keep track of them.

-The basket folder has three classes:
+The "basket" folder has three classes:
 ProductItem: Represents an item in the purchase list.
-It has multiple equal products and it calculates the total taxes and price of the products in the item.
+It has multiple equal Product objects and it calculates the total taxes and price of the products in the item;
 ShoppingBasket: It is formed by all ProductItems.
-It calculates the entire taxes and prices of the shopping basket and it prints the receipt
+It calculates the entire taxes and prices of the shopping basket and it prints the receipt;
-ProductItemDecoder: It decodes a line of string input into data usable to instantiate a Product Item
+ProductItemDecoder: It decodes a line of string input into data usable to instantiate a ProductItem;